FangfeiLi05/PyFitSeq/README.md

 ### Installing
+* Tested on MacBook Pro (3.1 GHz Intel Core i5), with Python 3.7.4.
+* Clone this repository by running `git clone https://github.com/FangfeiLi05/FitSeq.git` in terminal.
+* `cd` to the root directory of the project (the folder containing README.md)
+* Install dependencies by running `pip install -r requirements.txt` in terminal.

 ### Evolution Simulations
 Models competative pooled growth of a population of genotypes with different fitnesses.
 This simulation may include many sources of noise, including growth noise, noise from cell transfers, DNA extraction, PCR, and sequencing.